 Like many Crimeans, Tarariyev cheered Russia’s takeover of the peninsula in 2014 after protests in Kiev brought a pro-Western government to power.
 At the time, Russian President Vladimir Putin justified the annexation by saying it would prevent Crimea’s naval bases from falling into NATO’s hands.

 Such reasoning resonated with locals whose lives were tied to Crimea’s storied military past, which predates its history as a Ukrainian territory.
-Foreign invaders besieged Sevastopol twice in the span of a century, and Tarariyev’s father helped liberate the city from Nazi invaders in 1944.
+Foreign invaders besieged Sevastopol twice in the span of a century, and Tarariyev’s father helped liberate the city from the Nazis in 1944.

 “Thank God that everything is back to normal, and Crimea and Sevastopol returned to their home port,” Tarariyev said about the Russian annexation.